sorabhgandhi01/Reliable-File-Transfer-using-UDP/README.md

 			    permission.
 If the file is not present or does not have appropriate permission, then server does not send anything back to the client 3.)
 Set a timeout of 2 seconds for the recieve call on the server socket 4.)
-After this it opens the file, gets the file size and calculated the number of frames required to send the file
+After this it opens the file, gets the file size and calculates the number of frames required to send the file
 			5.)
-First it sends the total number of frames and then check if the recieved acknowledegement match to the total number of frames 6.)
+First it sends the total number of frames and then checks if the recieved acknowledegement matches to the total number of frames 6.)
 Finally send all the frames sequentially and check the recieved ack.
-If ack does not match then Keep resending the frames till the ack matches
+If ack does not match then keep resending the frames till the ack matches

 		CLIENT side Implementation